NVIDIA/aistore/cmd/cli/resources/object.md

 | `--list` | `string` | Comma separated list of objects for list deletion | `""` |
 | `--template` | `string` | The object name template with optional range parts | `""` |

-- Options `--list`, `--template`, and argument(s) `OBJECT_NAME` are mutually exclusive
+- Options `--list`, `--template`, and argument(s) `OBJECT_NAME` are mutually exclusive.
-- List and template deletions expect only a bucket name
+- List and template deletions expect only a bucket.
-- If OBJECT_NAMEs are given, CLI sends a separate request for each object
+- If OBJECT_NAMEs are given, CLI sends a separate request for each object.

-See [List/Range Operations](/docs/batch.md#listrange-operation) for more details.
+See [List/Range Operations](/docs/batch.md#listrange-operations) for more details.

 ### Examples